Sorority and Fraternity Life Contribution

 When will the contribution be collected?

 The contribution will be charged for both fall and spring semesters immediately following roster day.
 Chapters will first be invoiced for current, active members.
 Following recruitment, chapters will then be invoiced for new members.
+New members will be invoiced based on number of bids accepted for IFC/PHA and the start of the new member process for MCGC/NPHC.

 What about students with financial needs?